George Clymer: Slavery

-Clymer is known to have been a slave owner to what degree is uncertain, although it is known his father, grandfather and brother were minor slave owners.
+Clymer is known to have been a slave owner; to what degree is uncertain, although it is known his father, grandfather and brother were minor slave owners.
 When his father Christopher died, George, then seven years old, inherited "a negro man named Ned", who died soon after.
 Ned was probably the only remains of an inheritance given to Christoper from his father, Richard, George's grandfather, who owned four slaves.

 Clymer, as a member of the Pennsylvania delegation during the framing of the Constitution, unsuccessfully opposed the slave trade.
-The question of the slave trade ie. the import of new slaves into the United States, was one of the most contentious issues for the framers.
+The question of the slave trade, i.e. the import of new slaves into the United States, was one of the most contentious issues for the framers.
 Clymer was on the committee to draft a Slave Trade Compromise to postpone the slave trade decision until 1808.
 Clymer supported an "export tax" (tariff), which was a way to indirectly tax slavery, and which like the slave trade question was opposed by southern states.
 Nevertheless, the tariff was included as part of the compromise.